cardi/timefind/docs/timefind-indexer.md

         "exclude": []
     }

-The index directory ("indexDir") is where the indexed data will be stored.
+If you're using .csv files (by specifying an "indexDir"), the index directory ("indexDir") is where the indexed data will be stored.
 After the `timefind-indexer` has finished running, the index files can be found in the in a .csv file located in "indexDir".